dojo/docs/developer/design/loader.rst

 In most situations like this, the best design is to factor out such code into a separate module that is then simply not loaded when not needed.
 But is some cases, the sniffing code being one of them, this is not possible.
-Still, by bracketing the code with a has.js feature test, the code can be eliminated when an application is optimized with a build system like dojo's build system.
+Still, by bracketing the code with a has.js feature test, the code can be eliminated when an application is optimized by dojo's build system.

-Since the loader can't rely on a module system to bootstrap itself, many of its features are has-bracketed.
+Since the loader cannot rely on a module system to bootstrap itself and therefore cannot conditionally include modules, many of its features are has-bracketed.
 Consquently, the loader must define the has.js API.
 The definition included with the loader is 100% compatible with the API published by the has.js project, but includes a couple of additional features.
 It is so trivial, here it is in its entirety:

 .. code-block :: html